anthonyrussano/naturalscholar.com/docs/research/natural-healing/resveratrol.md

 ## Healing Properties

+### Antiaging

-- **Antiaging:** Resveratrol mimics the antioxidant and antiaging effects of caloric restriction.[^5]
+Resveratrol mimics the antioxidant and antiaging effects of caloric restriction.[^5]

+### Anticancer

-- **Anticancer:** Resveratrol inhibits the growth of human gastric carcinoma cells.[^3]
+Resveratrol inhibits the growth of human gastric carcinoma cells.[^3]

-- **Antiinflammatory:**
+### Antiinflammatory

-- **Anti-oxidant:** (antioxidant)
+### Anti-oxidant (antioxidant)

+### Anti-angiogenic

-- **Anti-angiogenic:** blocks cancer blood vessel growth.
+blocks cancer blood vessel growth.

-- **Brain Health:**
-  - **Cognitive enhancement:**
-  - **Neuroprotective:**
+### Brain Health

+#### Cognitive enhancement

+#### Neuroprotective

+Resveratrol may prevent neuronal death, stop amyloid deposition, and promote blood brain barrier inegrity.[^8]

+Resveratrol treatment has been shown to preserve the integrity of the blood-brain barrier (BBB) in Alzheimer's Disease (AD) patients.
+Resveratrol also induced adaptive immune responses that promoted brain resilience to amyloid deposition.
+Resveratrol may slow cognitive decline in AD, and may arrest neuronal death.
+Resveratrol may seal off a leaky blood brain barrier and contribute to cognitive and functional improvement.[^8]

+### Endothelial Health

-- **Endothelial Health:** endothelium-independent relaxations of thoracic aorta.[^6]
+endothelium-independent relaxations of thoracic aorta.[^6]

+### Gut Health (Digestive Health)

-- **Gut Health:** (Digestive Health) Helps modulate gut microbiota.
+Helps modulate gut microbiota.

 - Promotes neuroprotection in the myenteric plexus (myenteric plexus is the major nerve supply to the gastrointestinal tract and controls GI tract motility).[^7]
 - Antioxidant effect in the intestinal wall.[^7]

+### Heart Health

-- **Heart Health:** Resveratrol and regular aerobic exercise improves vascular functions and biomarkers related to vessel responsiveness.[^6]
+Resveratrol and regular aerobic exercise improves vascular functions and biomarkers related to vessel responsiveness.[^6]

+### Kidney Health

-- **Kidney Health:** Reduces renal oxidative stress.
+Reduces renal oxidative stress.

+### Vascular Health

-- **Vascular Health** Improves vessel responsiveness (when taken in conjunction with 40mins of regular daily exercise).[^6]
+Improves vessel responsiveness (when taken in conjunction with 40mins of regular daily exercise).[^6]

 - Improves biomarkers related to vascular functions.[^6]

 ## Disease / Symptom Treatment

-- **Birth Defects**
+### Birth Defects

+#### Autism

-  - **Autism:** Resveratrol can help prevent cellular and behavioral sensory alterations to the brain during fetal development.[^2]
+Resveratrol can help prevent cellular and behavioral sensory alterations to the brain during fetal development.[^2]

-- **Cancer:**
+### Cancer

+#### Bladder Cancer

-  - **Bladder Cancer:** Resveratrol induces apoptosis associated with mitochondrial dysfunction in bladder carcinoma cells.
+Resveratrol induces apoptosis associated with mitochondrial dysfunction in bladder carcinoma cells.

+#### Cervical Cancer

-  - **Cervical Cancer:** Resveratrol can inhibit the occurrence and development of cervical cancer.[^4]
+Resveratrol can inhibit the occurrence and development of cervical cancer.[^4]

+#### Gastric Cancer

-  - **Gastric Cancer:** Resveratrol induces apoptosis in human gastric carcinoma.[^3]
+Resveratrol induces apoptosis in human gastric carcinoma.[^3]

+#### Pancreatic Cancer

-  - **Pancreatic Cancer:** Resveratrol induces apoptosis in pancreatic cancer cells.
+Resveratrol induces apoptosis in pancreatic cancer cells.

+#### Prostate Cancer

-  - **Prostate Cancer:** Resveratrol enhances radiation sensitivity in prostate cancer by inhibiting cell proliferation and promoting cell senescence and apoptosis.
+Resveratrol enhances radiation sensitivity in prostate cancer by inhibiting cell proliferation and promoting cell senescence and apoptosis.

+### Diabetes

-- **Diabetes:** Resveratrol may be promising for the treatment of damage in the enteric nervous system caused by diabetes (the enteric nervous system is embedded in the lining of the gastrointestinal system, beginning in the esophagus and extending down to the anus).[^7]
+Resveratrol may be promising for the treatment of damage in the enteric nervous system caused by diabetes (the enteric nervous system is embedded in the lining of the gastrointestinal system, beginning in the esophagus and extending down to the anus).[^7]

+### Dysbiosis

-- **Dysbiosis:** prevents microbial imbalance, impaired microbiota[^1]
+prevents microbial imbalance, impaired microbiota[^1]

+### Hypertension

-- **Hypertension:** Resveratrol can reduce renal (kidney) oxidative stress, activate nutrient-sensing signals, modulate gut microbiota, and prevent hypertension.[^1]
+Resveratrol can reduce renal (kidney) oxidative stress, activate nutrient-sensing signals, modulate gut microbiota, and prevent hypertension.[^1]

-- **Neurodegenerative Diseases**
-  - **Memory Loss:** Resveratrol administration promotes complete protection against memory loss.[^5]
-  - **Alzheimer's Disease**
+### Neurodegenerative Diseases

+#### Alzheimer's Disease

 - Resveratrol improves of proteostasis (prevents degradation and misfolding of proteins in the brain).[^5]
 - Induces neuroprotection against amyloid and tau (neuro-fibrillary tangles) pathologies.[^5]
 - Promotes brain resilience and defense against neurodegeneration caused by the accumulation of aberrant proteins.
 - Resveratrol administration induced complete protection against memory loss and brain pathology in mice with Alzheimer's, and also induced cognitive enhancement in healthy mice.[^1]

+Resveratrol for Alzheimer's may prevent neuronal death, stop amyloid deposition, and promote blood brain barrier inegrity.[^8]

+Resveratrol treatment has been shown to preserve the integrity of the blood-brain barrier (BBB) in Alzheimer's Disease (AD) patients.
+Resveratrol also induced adaptive immune responses that promoted brain resilience to amyloid deposition.
+Resveratrol may slow cognitive decline in AD, and may arrest neuronal death.
+Resveratrol may seal off a leaky blood brain barrier and contribute to cognitive and functional improvement.[^8]

+#### Memory Loss

+Resveratrol administration promotes complete protection against memory loss.[^5]

 [^1]: **Title:** Resveratrol Prevents the Development of Hypertension Programmed by Maternal Plus Post-Weaning High-Fructose Consumption Through Modulation of Oxidative Stress, Nutrient-Sensing Signals, and Gut Microbiota.<br>**Author(s):** Tain YL, Lee WC, Wu KLH, Leu S, and Chan JYH<br>**Institution(s):** Department of Pediatrics, Department of Urology, Institute for Translational Research in Biomedicine, Kaohsiung Chang Gung Memorial Hospital and Chang Gung University, College of Medicine, Kaohsiung, Taiwan.<br>**Publication:** <i>Molecular Nutrition & Food Research</i><br>**Date:** April 30 2018<br>**Abstract:** <i>High-fructose (HF) intake, oxidative stress, nutrient-sensing signals, and gut microbiota dysbiosis are closely related to the development of hypertension.
 We investigated whether resveratrol can prevent hypertension induced by maternal plus post-weaning HF diets in adult offspring via the above-mentioned mechanisms.Female Sprague-Dawley rats received either a normal (ND) or 60% high-fructose (HF) diet during gestation and lactation.
 Male offspring were assigned to five groups (maternal diet/post-weaning diet; n = 8/group): ND/ND, ND/HF, HF/ND, HF/HF, and HF/HF+ Resveratrol.
 Resveratrol (50 mg/L) was administered in drinking water from weaning to three months of age.
 We found that HF/HF induced hypertension in adult offspring.
 Maternal HF diet altered gut microbiota composition in adult offspring, including decreasing the abundance of genera Bacteroides, Dysgonomonas, and Turicibacter, while increasing phylum Verrucomicrobia and Akkermansia muciniphila.
 Additionally, HF/HF diets increased oxidative stress and decreased renal mRNA expression of Prkaa2, Prkag2, Ppara, Pparb, Ppargc1a, and Sirt4.
 Resveratrol reduced renal oxidative stress, activated nutrient-sensing signals, modulated gut microbiota, and prevented associated HF/HF-induced programmed hypertension.
 Targeting oxidative stress, nutrient-sensing signals, and gut microbiota by resveratrol might be a useful therapeutic strategy for treatment of hypertension induced by excessive consumption of fructose in the adult rat offspring.</i><br>**Link:** [https://doi.org/10.1002/mnfr.201800066](https://doi.org/10.1002/mnfr.201800066)<br>**Citations:**